The Gold Line is Coming to Glendora!

 The first segment of the current Gold Line light rail line was completed in 2003 and originally spanned a short distance from Union Station in Downtown Los Angeles to Pasadena.
-In 2009 the first phase of the Gold Line Eastside Extension was opened extending the line from Union Station to Atlantic Boulevard near Monterey Park.
-The current line allows for travel from East Los Angeles through Union Station to Pasadena and back with stops in Little Tokyo, Boyle Heights and South Pasadena.
+In 2009 the first phase of the Gold Line Eastside Extension was opened extending the line from Union Station to Atlantic Boulevard near Monterey Park and in 2016 the second phase of the Foothill Extension was opened, bringing the line to the Azusa/Glendora border with the APU/Citrus College station ending the line.

-As we move even further into the future it is anticipated that the City of Glendora will open its very own station in the year 2023.
-Although this may seem a long ways away, work has already begun to plan and design the new line and the stations that will be a part of the extension to the eastern end of Los Angeles County.
+With the passing of Measure M in 2016, Glendora will be opening its very own station.
+Measure M is anticipated to provide the majority of the funding necessary to complete the Los Angeles County portion of the next phase, with substantial completion of the project expected in late-2025/early 2026.
+Although this may seem a long ways away, work has already begun to plan, design and build the new line and the stations that will be a part of the extension to the eastern end of Los Angeles County.

 Our goal is to keep you informed...

 Over the next couple of years the City and Gold Line Authority will be working together to keep you, the Community, informed.
 We recently hosted two Community Meetings to discuss technical impacts that will most effect those who live or own property within 500ft of the rail corridor.
 Click the links below for videos from each meeting as well as project update videos from the Gold Line Authority.

 NEW DATE FOR GROUNDBREAKING ANNOUNCED!